Save Our Science: FAQ

 Where does the rest of NASA's budget go?

 NASA's planetary science division has been extremely successful.
-The last major mission failure was CONTOUR in 2002, meaning that we've enjoyed a decade of unbroken success, no easy task in the unforgiving complexities of space travel.
+The last major mission failure was CONTOUR in 2002, meaning that we've enjoyed a decade of unbroken success, no easy task with the unforgiving complexities of space travel.

 It's not entirely clear why the planetary sciences division faces a disproportionate cut compared to other divisions within NASA.
 The James Webb Space Telescope (JWST) is an unrelated project that faces major cost overruns.
 Since it lives within NASA's Science division, the money to pay for the project has to come from other science programs only—not any other part of NASA.
 Some of the loss in planetary science funding was clearly because of JWST, but only the staffers at the Office of Management and Budget know why they singled out planetary science to the degree that it is.